RunMat

 • Real gpuArray inputs remain GPU-resident when the active provider implements the cross hook; otherwise RunMat gathers, evaluates on the host, and re-uploads the real result.

-How RunMat runs cross on the GPU
+Does RunMat run cross on the GPU?

 The WGPU provider computes real-valued cross products by gathering the three vector components into temporary device tensors, applying multiply/subtract kernels on-device, and scattering the results back into the output tensor.
 Providers that do not implement cross fall back to the host reference path.